TrackPolitics logoTrackPolitics

 AI-generated

 Ian Byrne is the Labour and Co-operative MP for Liverpool West Derby, first elected in 2019.
-He currently sits on the Dogs (Protection of Livestock) (Amendment) Bill committee and has previously served on the Environment, Food and Rural Affairs Committee and the Housing, Communities and Local Government Committee, giving him broad parliamentary committee experience.
+He has served on several parliamentary committees and, since May 2025, sits on the Dogs (Protection of Livestock) (Amendment) Bill committee.

 Voting Patterns